O R D E R H E R E

 The project is a winner of the BUP Book Award https://blowuppress.eu/pages/bup-book-award

 The project is a winner of Reminders Photography Stronghold Grant.

-The art edition will be printed on hannemuller black paper using the gold riso printing technique alongside with inkjet prints printed on Japanese Kozo paper.
-It will have a sleave cover and one chemical print signed and stamped.
+The art edition is printed on hannemuller black paper using the gold riso printing technique alongside with inkjet prints printed on Japanese Kozo paper.
+It has a sleave cover and one chemical print signed.

 The book is on Colin Pantall's end of the year List of books he enjoyed in 2020

 Interview by Colin Pantall on his blog about the book:

 The trade version of the book is also published by the Blow Up Press.